dheepansn/Terraform-Mediawiki-Deployment/README.md

 	  }
 	}

-Steps to run this project:
+## Steps to run this project: ##

 In your Terminal, cd to instance folder.
+Run:
+	* terraform init
+	* terraform plan
-Run: terraform init terraform plan terraform apply
+	* terraform apply

-Use the terraform.tfvars file to provide variable of Terraform.
+Use the terraform.tfvars file to provide variable.